 I am a full-stack C# .NET graduate of Tech Elevator in Pittsburgh.
 There we learned to develop apps using back-end, SQL databases, and front-end.

 I am also a game developer on the side and have also received an Associate's Degree in Game Development from Raritan Valley Community College in NJ.
-I received the Unity Certified Associate certification with plans to acquire programming related certifications in the future.
+I have received the Unity Certified Associate certification in the past.
 I have consulted with Merck on the side on some Virtual and Augmented Reality projects in Unity and have had the opportunity to work with Microsoft HoloLens there.
+I have also started working with Unreal Engine with plans to switch over to that for my future personal projects.

 I am now a full-stack software developer at Development Dimensions Iinternational (DDI) in Bridgeville, PA working with C# .Net.
 DDI provides classes and tools for leaders of companies to test and improve thier leadership skills.
-I help work on their web applications from back-end API's to front-end UI.
+I work on their web applications from back-end API's to front-end UI with some VR simulation work in the past.

-As you can see from the projects on this site, I am primarly a Game Developer in my free time working in the Unity Game Engine.
+As you can see from the projects on this site, I am primarly a Game Developer in my free time working in the Unity Game Engine however I have also started working in Unreal Engine now.
 While I have many ideas for games I found that I also have a lot of interest in developing generic pieces that would be used in any game.

 I was working with Merck as a junior consultant from Diversant.
 I was straight out of community college where I was going for video game develeopment.
 My instructor was the one who got me and two other classmates the opportunity.
 We were hired as "Unity experts" being that the innovation team we worked with had little to no experience with it.